siekim03/IBM-Data-Science-Professional-Certificate/06. Databases and SQL for Data Science with Python/README.md

 E.g. To retrieve the first 10 rows in a table:

 	SELECT * from tablename LIMIT 10

+ 	SELECT * from MEDALS
+  		WHERE YEAR = 2018 LIMIT 5

 ## `INSERT` Statements
 'INSERT` is ised to insert 1 or more rows into a table.
 The syntax is as follow: